Live at the Detroit Jazz Festival

 Live at the Detroit Jazz Festival is a collaborative live album by Wayne Shorter, Terri Lyne Carrington, Esperanza Spalding, and Leo Genovese.
-Candid released the album on 9 September 2022.
+Candid released the album on September 9, 2022.
 It is also the final recording for Shorter prior to his death in 2023.

 Background

-The album was recorded live at Carhartt Amphitheater Stage at the 2017 Detroit International Jazz Festival on 3 September 2017.
+The album was recorded live at Carhartt Amphitheater Stage at the 2017 Detroit International Jazz Festival on September 3, 2017.
 The performance was one of Shorter’s last ones before his retirement and was dedicated to the memory of jazz pianist and composer Geri Allen.
-The album was named the Best Jazz Instrumental Album at 65th Annual Grammy Awards.
-Shorter and Genovese were also nominated in the Best improvised jazz solo category for their work on the track "Endangered Species".
+The album was nominated for the Best Jazz Instrumental Album at the 65th Annual Grammy Awards, where Shorter and Genovese won the Best Improvised Jazz Solo category for their work on the track "Endangered Species".

 The record contains five tracks.
-Three of them are written by Wayne Shorter, one by Milton Nascimento, and one by Geri Allen, who had to join the band as initially planned but untimely passed away on 27 June 2017.
+Three of them are written by Wayne Shorter, one by Milton Nascimento, and one by Geri Allen, whose death prevented her from performing in Detroit.
 The double vinyl LP version of the album has a bonus track.

 Shorter commented on his experiences at the concert: "With the mixture of people — male and female, varying ethnicities and backgrounds — sometimes we did things that sound larger than the four of us, with more of an orchestral approach.
 If there are things going on in the recording that can be heard by people to the extent that it can turn some thoughts around about life and culture… people who hear it may recognize that we are all different — and the same."